nina-protocol/nina-indexer/docs/openapi/hub-description.md

   - `canAddHubContent`  (`boolean`)
   - `canAddHubCollaborators` (`boolean`)
   - `allowance` (`integer`) -
     - `allowance` sets the amount of actions a `collaborator` can execute on on a `hub`.
-A value of `-1` translates to an unlimited allowance.
+A value of `-1` indicates an unlimited allowance.